-In trying to maintain an organized and efficient workflow for University publications, these are the following guidelines:
+In order to maintain an organized and efficient workflow for University publications, please follow the following guidelines:

 Please allow adequate time for all phases of a publication job: research, copy writing, layout and design, photography or image creation, proofing, and printing.

 Since not all publications are alike, the time needed to produce them also varies.
 A simple, one-color flyer may be completed in two weeks; a full-color brochure may take several months from concept through delivery.